 Experiment with Outdoor Meeting Spaces

 When we say the phrase “outdoor meetings” to you, where does your mind immediately run off to?
 Probably to a park, or a picnic bench, or somewhere stereotypical and geographically nearby.
 That doesn’t have to be the case, however.
 There are no set regulations for outdoor meetings, so whatever preconceived rule book you had in your head, feel free to rip it up.
-Be open to experimenting with new places and new activities, and really liven up the idea of having an outdoor meeting.
+Be open to experimenting with new places and new activities, and really liven up the idea of having an outdoor meeting space.

 Of course, keeping it local might be a wise idea for your run-of-the-mill meeting, but if you’re sure to plan ahead, why not really mix it up?
 Choose a day that looks bright and sunny, use the Beach Finder app to find your nearest (or not!) beach, and set up shop on the sand for the day.
 If you’re up for it, playing some outdoor sports with your team after the meeting might be the perfect, inexpensive team building activity too!

 For those who are really energetic, try not sitting down at all: a hike in the wilderness with your coworkers might be the perfect way to get your brains in gear and feel inspired.

 Choose an Outdoor Walking Meeting